 Summary and total costs

-If you have one way trip from Tokyo to Osaka, as you read above, the key is how to combine deals and single fare.
-In this itinerary, approximate total cost is the following:
+If you have one way trip from Tokyo to Osaka, as you read above, the key is how to combine some local deals and the regular fare ticket.
+In this itinerary, approximate total cost is 23,000 to 26,000 yen.
+It is cheaper than JR Pass 7-day.
+And JR Pass does not cover Hakone area, subway and city bus in Tokyo, Kyoto and Osaka.
+You might feel the total cost is very close to JR Pass 7-day.
+But actual different is much bigger.

 I hope this post will help you to build your trip plan to Japan!